kubernetes/sig-release/release-team/role-handbooks/branch-manager/README.md

 Earlier in the release the exact time of running [`branchff`] might just be at the discretion of the branch manager, as agreed upon with the release lead.

-Later in the release it will probably become more important to algin with the release lead and the CI signal team (and probably other release team members).
+Later in the release it will probably become more important to align with the release lead and the CI signal team (and probably other release team members).
 The exact time for pulling in the changes from master to the release branch might depend on the features that have or are to be merged.
 Considerations could be:
 - We should run [`branchff`] sooner, before `$bigFeature` so we have a signal in the release branch before that fetature was brought in
 - We should run [`branchff`] later, after `$theOtherFeature` has been merged, so we get signal on that feature from both the master and the release branch